garden-co/jazz-vibe-starter-berlin/README.md

-# 📝 Todo App Example with Jazz and React + Vibe Coding Enabled
+# 📝 Jazz Vibe Coding Starter

+This repo was created using `npx create-jazz-app@latest --example todo` and it's a clone of a minimal Todo app example [(visit this page for more examples)](https://jazz.tools/examples).
+Users can use this as a starter project to build on top of.

 ## 🚀 Getting Started